-...but targeted attacks posed more of a challenge Five out of the six products were also very competent at blocking more targeted, exploit-based attacks, but one was very much less effective.
-Microsoft's product stopped 17 out of the 25 targeted attacks.
+• ...but targeted attacks posed more of a challenge Half of the products were very competent at blocking more targeted, exploit-based attacks.
+Only the products from Bitdefender, ESET, Kaspersky Lab and Symantec (Norton) handled the targeted attacks comprehensively.

-False positives were generally not an issue
+• False positives were not an issue for most products